-The Yeronga PDA (the PDA) was declared by regulation6 on 10 August 2018.
+The Yeronga PDA (the PDA) was declared by regulation on 10 August 2018.

 The PDA comprises approximately 3.3 hectares of land bound by Villa Street to the south, Park Road to the west, the Beenleigh-Gold Coast rail corridor to the north and Yeronga State High School to the east.
-The boundaries of the PDA are shown on Error!
-Reference source not found. and as at the date of declaration, the land comprised of one lot only, lot 3 on SP300888.
+The boundaries of the PDA are shown on Map 1 and as at the date of declaration, the land comprised of one lot only, lot 3 on SP300888.